What is a basic bank account?

 These entities may not:

-Intervention of the entities making up the assistance network for indebted consumers ends if legal proceedings are proposed by the credit institution involved in the credit agreement to which the assistance provided relates.
-Bank customers must inform the entities of this fact.
+Intervention of the entities making up the Assistance Network for Indebted Consumers ends if legal proceedings are proposed by the credit institution involved in the credit agreement to which the assistance provided relates.
+Bank customers must inform the credit institution of this fact.

-The entities making up the assistance network for indebted consumers must comply with principles of independence, impartiality, lawfulness and transparency.
+The entities making up the out-of-court assistance network for must comply with principles of independence, impartiality, lawfulness and transparency.

-The assistance provided to bank customers must be swift and must follow criteria of high technical rigour.
+The assistance provided to bank customers must be swift and must follow high technical standards.

-Customers are advised and assited on a confidential basis.
+Customers are advised and assisted on a confidential basis.
 All employees and staff of the entities making up the assistance network for indebted consumers and that participate in the process are bound by professional secrecy.

-The assistance network for indebted consumers is made up of legal entities governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.
+The Assistance Network for Indebted Consumers is made up of centres of information and arbitrage for consumer conflict, regardless of their name, authorised to carry out the activities of information, mediation, conciliation and arbitrage and for legal persons governed by public or private law, accredited by the Directorate-General for Consumers, following an opinion issued by Banco de Portugal.

-The accredited entities are published on the Consumer Website of the Directorate-General for Consumers and on this website.
+The entities that make up the Assistance Network for Indebted Consumers are listed on the Consumer Website of the Directorate-General for Consumers (only in Portuguese) and here.

 Consumer Website of the Directorate-General for Consumers (only in Portuguese)